 Suneel Kodambaka, PhD - University of California, Los Angeles

 Dr. Suneel Kodambaka is a professor of materials science and engineering at the University of California, Los Angeles (UCLA).
 He teaches or has taught courses on the principles of nanoscience and nanotechnology, the science of engineering materials, an introduction to materials characterization, and the materials science of semiconductors.

 Currently, his research focuses on energy storage, the science of synthesis of advanced materials, and their applications in the areas of aerospace and optoelectronics industries.
-Dr. Kodambaka's research has been featured in prominent journals, such as Nano Letters and Chemistry of Materials.
+Dr. Kodambaka's research has been featured in prominent journals, such as Nano Letters and Applied Physics Letters.

 Dr. Kodambaka has received several awards, including the Ivan Racheff Award for outstanding graduate research and the Ross J. Martin Award for his outstanding doctoral thesis.
-He completed his doctorate in materials science and engineering from the University of Illinois, his master of science in mechanical engineering from Southern Illinois University, and his bachelor of technology in metallurgical engineering from the Indian Institute of Technology.
+He holds his doctorate in materials science and engineering from the University of Illinois, his master of science in mechanical engineering from Southern Illinois University, and his bachelor of technology in metallurgical engineering from the Indian Institute of Technology.